odk-x/docs/src/survey-sample-app-install.rst

     :alt: Launching Sync from Survey
     :class: device-screen-vertical

-5. Once this launches ODK-X Services, click the :guilabel:`Sync Now` button.
+5. Once this launches ODK-X Services, click the :guilabel:`Sync` button.
     - Again, leave your user as :menuselection:`demo_user1`.
     - Leave the file attachment setting as the default :menuselection:`Fully Sync Attachments`